Provably Faster Gradient Descent via Long Steps: Certificates of Straightforwardness

 where $x\odot y= \frac{1}{2}(xy^T + yx^T)$ denotes the symmetric outer product.
 This notation is defined so that $ g_{j}^T(x_{i}-x_{j}) =\tr GA_{i,j}(h)$, $\|x_{i}-x_{j}\|^{2}_2=\tr GB_{i,j}(h)$, and $\|g_{i}-g_{j}\|^{2}_2=\tr GC_{i,j}$ for any $i,j\in I_{t}^{\star}$.
 Then the QCQP formulation~\eqref{eq:QCQP-form} can be relaxed to

-Under an additional rank condition (that the problem dimension $n$ exceeds $t+2$), the QCQP~\eqref{eq:QCQP-form} and SDP~\eqref{eq:SDP-form} are actually equivalent.
-However, this is not needed for our analysis, so we make no such assumption.
+{ Equality holds above if one adds the constraint that $\mathrm{rank\ } G \leq n$ where $n$ is the dimension of problem instances considered when defining $p_{L,D}$.
+This constraint is vacuously true if the considered problem dimension $n$ exceeds $t+2$.
+Consequently, the QCQP~\eqref{eq:QCQP-form} and the SDP~\eqref{eq:SDP-form} are equivalent, provided one allows sufficiently high-dimensional objectives, but may differ if one restricts to finding the worst-case over lower-dimensional problem instances.} However, this equality is not needed for our analysis, so we make no such assumption.

 {\bf Step 3: The upper bounding dual SDP.} Third, note the maximization SDP~\eqref{eq:SDP-form} is bounded above by its dual minimization SDP by weak duality, giving

 Although it is not needed for our analysis, equality holds here as well (i.e., strong duality holds) due to~\cite[Theorem 6]{taylor2017interpolation}.